Travel Management

 Actual expense reimbursement is a reimbursement system based on the actual expenses incurred by an employee in the course of his or her professional activities.
 Unlike other flat-rate reimbursement methods, actual reimbursement takes into account the specific, real expenses incurred by each employee.

-In this system, the employee submits a detailed expense report including supporting documentation for the expenses incurred, such as invoices, receipts or sales slips.
-The company then examines these receipts and reimburses the employee for the exact amount of expenses incurred, within the limits of the company's reimbursement policies.
+In this system, the employee submits a detailed expense report, including proof of expenses incurred, such as invoices, receipts or sales slips.
+The company then reviews these receipts, including VAT, and reimburses the employee for the exact amount of expenses incurred, within the limits of the company's reimbursement policies.

 Actual reimbursement is generally used for variable and specific expenses, which may vary from one employee to another or from one situation to another.
 It allows greater precision in the reimbursement of business expenses and ensures fairness between employees.
 However, it requires rigorous management of expense reports and receipts, as well as good communication between the employee and the company to ensure proper reimbursement.